logphile/logphile-blog/content/blog/ditch-the-portal-create-entra-users-with-powershell-plus-graph/index.md

   </div>
 </div>

-- Make password generation secure (use New-Guid, or integrate with a vault)
+- Make password generation secure (use *New-Guid*, or integrate with a vault)
-- Add license assignment via New-MgUserLicense
+- Add license assignment via *New-MgUserLicense*
 - Export logs or send Teams alerts on creation
 - Bundle into a CI pipeline using GitHub Actions or Azure DevOps